MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault-certificates.md

 # Tutorial: Secure Spring Boot apps using Azure Key Vault certificates

-This tutorial shows you how to secure your Spring Boot (including Azure Spring Cloud) apps with TLS/SSL certificates using Azure Key Vault and Managed Identities for Azure Resources.
+This tutorial shows you how to secure your Spring Boot (including Azure Spring Cloud) apps with TLS/SSL certificates using Azure Key Vault and managed identities for Azure resources.

 Production-grade Spring Boot applications, whether in the cloud or on-premises, require end-to-end encryption for network traffic using standard TLS protocols.
-Most TLS/SSL certificates you encounter are discoverable from a public root certificate authority (CA).
+Most TLS/SSL certificates you come across are discoverable from a public root certificate authority (CA).
 Sometimes, however, this discovery isn't possible.
 When certificates aren't discoverable, the app must have some way to load such certificates, present them to inbound network connections, and accept them from outbound network connections.

 Spring Boot apps typically enable TLS by installing the certificates.
 The certificates are installed into the local key store of the JVM that's running the Spring Boot app.
-Instead of installing certificates locally, Spring integration for Microsoft Azure provides a secure and frictionless way to enable TLS with help from Azure Key Vault and Managed security for Azure resources.
+The certificates are not installed locally.
+Instead, Spring integration for Microsoft Azure provides a secure and frictionless way to enable TLS with help from Azure Key Vault and managed identity for Azure resources.

 <!-- https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/spring/azure-spring-doc-resource/spring-to-azure-keyvault-certificates.ai -->
 :::image type="content" source="media/configure-spring-boot-starter-java-app-with-azure-key-vault-certificates/spring-to-azure-keyvault-certificates.svg" alt-text="Diagram showing interaction of elements in this tutorial." border="false":::